Peter Josef Zeltner

-Peter Josef Zeltner (30 November 1765 – 22 January 1830) was a Swiss officer, politician, and diplomat, recognized as Switzerland's first professional diplomat and the first envoy of the Helvetic Republic to France from 1798 to 1800.
+Peter Josef Zeltner (30 November 1765 – 22 January 1830) was a Swiss military officer, politician, and diplomat, recognized as Switzerland's first professional diplomat and the first envoy of the Helvetic Republic to France from 1798 to 1800.
 For over a decade, he hosted Polish national leader Tadeusz Kościuszko at his Berville estate near Fontainebleau.

-Education and early career
+Early life and career

 Peter Josef Zeltner was born in Solothurn, Switzerland, to Franz Xaver Zeltner, a treasury secretary and mayor of Solothurn, and Isabelle de la Martinière, from a French noble family.
 He studied at the Jesuit college in Solothurn.
-From 1783 to 1791, he served as an officer in the Cent-Suisses in Paris under King Louis XVI.
+From 1783 to 1791, Zeltner served as an officer in the Swiss Guards in Versailles under King Louis XVI.
 Returning to Solothurn in 1791, he joined the Great Council of the canton and served as salzkassier (salt trade treasurer) until 1795.

-Cannon salute incident

 In 1795, Zeltner was sent to Ulm as a cantonal representative.
 Two years later, on 23 November 1797, after General Napoleon Bonaparte's arrival in Solothurn, Zeltner ordered an artillery salute in his honor, violating a local ban on nighttime firing.
 This led to his arrest and caused diplomatic tensions between Switzerland and France.